 Has toured nationally since 1967, presenting choral concerts, vocal/instrumental chamber music, Messiah Sing-Ins, American music theatre concerts, contemporary music, and concerts for young people.

 Presents the leading Vocal Music Education Initiative in New York’s public schools—ongoing for 49 years.
 Every year, through the Chorale’s programs, more than 15,000 children in Elementary, Intermediate and High Schools participate in choirs and develop their skills for life-long enjoyment of singing.

-Presented the 7th Annual Elementary School Choral Festival in May 2017 at Park West High School in midtown Manhattan with 950 singers and choral directors participating.
-Steven Vaughan was the distinguished Festival Guest Conductor.
+Presented the 8th Annual Elementary School Choral Festival in May 201 at the Professional Performing Arts School in midtown Manhattan with 950 singers and choral directors participating.
+JessAnn Smith was the distinguished Festival Guest Conductor.